mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Kipnu-"

-"Why can't you let me in?"
+_I could run now.
+I wanted to run.
+I had this all planned out.
+I would deliver the message, then serve my time in Ulukoma and come back redeemed.
+Kipnu and Melna would understand.
+I would survive.
+But Kipnu?
+I would have to fend for both of us in a place like that.
+He doesn't know how to survive on the gifts of Palinan alone._

-"Kipnu...if you go with me, it will be a long time before you come back."
+I lowered my voice and spoke resolutely.
+"If you go with me, it will be a long time before you come back."

 "What are you talking about?
 The trains run four times a day."

-"This isn't about the trains, ok?
-I'm going on this journey alone and it might be a while before I come back."
+"This isn't about the trains.
+I'm going on this journey alone and it might be a while before I'm back."

 "Stop being cryptic.
 What are you planning, Liffa?"

 His gaze cast doubt on my resolve.
 How easy it would have been to say yes; to have him next to me while I interrupted a room full of intellectuals about some important science I didn't understand.
 To know that I wasn't alone in thinking this was the right thing.

-No. His guilt would be my guilt.
-He can't be involved in this.

-_It's clear._
+But his pain would have become me if I'd let him do this.
+The path forward was clear: he couldn't be involved.

 "Goodbye," I said.